Conicy/farmComm/README.md

 ==INSTALLATION AND USE==

 Navigate to the /setup folder, launch an elavated (or *maybe* mereley administrative) command prompt thereto, and run INSTALL.bat.
 Follow the configuration details given here and see if it works.
-If it doesn't work, INSTALL.bat per the comments therein to try for a "USER" (instead of "SYSTEM") install.
+If it doesn't work, alter INSTALL.bat per the comments therein to try for a "USER" (instead of "SYSTEM") install.
 If that doesn't work either, cry, because you are not evil and/or lucky enough.
 Drop me a line and tell me your woes.
 I won't give you any pity, but at least you'll get to indulge in self-pity.

-A SYSTEM setup runs this tools' processes in session 0 (unfortunately, only if a user is logged in), so they will spawn and terminate even when the computer is locked (or on the secure desktop, but again, only if a user is logged in). systemSpawn.exe and the processes it launches achieve this.
-A USER setup accomplishes much the same, by launching spawn.exe at user login (whereas a SYSTEM setup launches systemSpawn.exe), but spawn.exe doesn't run in session 0, it runs in the user session, and therefore cannot respond to user activity when the computer is locked.
+A SYSTEM setup runs this toolset's processes in session 0, so they will spawn and terminate even when the computer is locked (because the lock screen is in session 0), but again only if the user is logged in (with thier session locked *or* unlocked).
+This is achieved via systemSpawn.exe, and the processes it launches.
+A USER setup accomplishes much the same, by instead launching spawn.exe at user login, but spawn.exe doesn't run in session 0, it runs in the user session, and therefore cannot respond to user activity when the computer is locked.

 Whichever setup you use, create these folders in Windows:

 C:\farm\Local

--- and copy this extracted farmComm distribution to that folder (so that it has the path C:\farm\Local\farmComm, and you prefer to install to another directory, I'll later explain how.)
-Note the miners.7z archive therien (meta!) which you must extract with a free program you must go through the pain of downloading if you don't already use it but why on earth aren't you using it, it's superior to the winzip library, 7-zip (free from 7-zip.org).
-Place executables you wish to spawn at user inactivity under subfolders of this main distribution, for example farmComm\cpuminer\minerd.exe (with all of the other files that executable depends on--just such a preconfigured ;) example is provided in miners.7z).
+-- and copy this extracted farmComm distribution to that folder (so that it has the path C:\farm\Local\farmComm, and if you prefer to install to another directory, I'll later explain how.)
+Note the miners.7z archive therein (meta!), which you must extract with a free program you must go through the pain of downloading if you don't already use it but why on earth aren't you using it, it's superior to the winzip library, 7-zip (free from 7-zip.org).
+Place executables you wish to spawn at user inactivity under sub-folders of this main distribution, for example farmComm\cpuminer\minerd.exe (with all of the other files that executable depends on.
+Just such a preconfigured ;) example is provided in miners.7z).
 Then write the command(s) to start your custom executable(s) into localComm\COMM1.txt, etc. (note also the preconfigured examples provided therein--only three commands are supported at this writing).

 Lastly, be sure to write the image name (without the .exe extension) of each executable you wrote in the COMM~.txt files--write those image names in processSpawnList.txt, one image per line.
-See again the defaults provided therien for examples.
+See again the defaults provided therein for examples.
 NOTE: If you do not do this, these processes will not terminate upon user activity resuming from idle!

 To check whether your configuration will properly run, assuming it is a resource-hungry application (e.g. it uses a lot of CPU and/or GPU power), first run a resource monitor tool like Open Hardware Monitor, and then run runProc.exe, and see if hardware (for example CPU) activity spikes as a result.
 You should also see your custom configured process(es) running, or listed in, Windows Task Manager (you can get to that via CTRL+ALT+DEL).